QuizMasterInc/QuizMaster/src/services/services.md

 ---

 ### flashcardService.js
-Manages flashcard deck creation, retrieval, and management.
+Manages flashcard deck creation, retrieval, and management using Cloud Functions for data consistency.

 **Functions:**
 - `createValidatedDeckObject(deckData)` - Validates and formats flashcard deck data before submission
-- `submitFlashcardDeck(deckData)` - Creates a new flashcard deck in the database
+- `submitFlashcardDeck(deckData)` - Creates a new flashcard deck in the database (calls CloudFunctionsAPI)
-- `getUserFlashcardDecks(userId)` - Gets all flashcard decks created by a specific user
+- `getUserFlashcardDecks(userId)` - Gets all flashcard decks created by a specific user (calls CloudFunctionsAPI)
-- `getFlashcardDeck(deckId)` - Gets a specific flashcard deck by its ID
+- `getFlashcardDeck(deckId)` - Gets a specific flashcard deck by its ID (calls CloudFunctionsAPI)
-- `deleteFlashcardDeck(deckId, userId)` - Deletes a flashcard deck (with user permission verification)
+- `deleteFlashcardDeck(deckId, userId)` - Deletes a flashcard deck (with user permission verification, calls CloudFunctionsAPI)
 - `normalizeDeckData(rawData)` - Converts flashcard deck data to a consistent format

 ## How Services Work Together
 All services use the same patterns for error handling, data validation, and Firebase operations.
 Components import these services to perform database operations without handling Firebase directly.
 The services automatically handle things like user authentication, data formatting, and error messages.
+All data operations now route through Firebase Cloud Functions via the unified CloudFunctionsAPI for consistent security and access control.

 ## Service Organization Principles
 - **Single Responsibility**: Each service handles one specific domain
 - **Separation of Concerns**: Data access, business logic, and analytics are separated
 - **Consistent Patterns**: All services follow the same error handling and data formatting patterns
 - **Focused APIs**: Services provide clean, focused APIs that hide implementation details
+- **Cloud Functions First**: All data operations route through Firebase Cloud Functions for security and consistency